cecat/MyHASS/test/README.md

 The instructions below use the directory names *myPDFcache* and *JSON-out* for these two directories.
 Substitute your directory names as appropriate.
 Details on programs follow.
 Use `-h` to learn about other options.
++ create your directories

 ```
 mkdir myPDFcache JSON-out
 ```

-Populate your myPDFcache directory with your cache of PDF files.
++ Populate your myPDFcache directory with your cache of PDF files.

 2. Set up your Conda environment.
 If you already set up a conda env (such as via the [prerequisites](https://github.com/argonne-lcf/inference-endpoints?tab=readme-ov-file#%EF%B8%8F-prerequisites)